 The Ultimate Pull-Up Program is a blueprint originally intended for women to improve their pull-up abilities, which also happens to work just as well for men.

-While the ficus of the program is on pull-ups, the training regimen necessary to get there also involves working out the whole body, particularly the core.
+While the focus of the program is on pull-ups, the training regimen necessary to get there also involves working out the whole body, particularly the core.

 The ability to perform many pull-ups with good form is a strong indicator of your upper body levels of strength.
 The author makes the point that pull-ups performed in the program are real ones, that is without any kipping as in cross-fit.

-Meghan Callaway noticed how difficult this particular exercises can be for women, possibly because they tend to over emphasize legs and other parts, neglecting upper body for too long.
+Meghan Callaway noticed how difficult these particular exercises can be for women, possibly because they tend to overemphasize legs and other parts, neglecting the upper body for too long.

-They involves different stages targeting different body parts that all assist for the final pull-up movement.
+They involve different stages targeting different body parts that all assist in the final pull-up movement.
 This is a plan based on a sound method that requires patience and persistence.